openrewrite/rewrite-docs/authoring-recipes/writing-a-java-refactoring-recipe.md

 #### Filtering out classes that don't match the fully qualified name

 All of our logic lives inside of the `visitClassDeclaration` method.
-To filter out classes that don't match the fully qualified class name, we need to do grab some information from the `type` field in `ClassDecalaration`:
+To filter out classes that don't match the fully qualified class name, we need to do grab some information from the `type` field in `ClassDeclaration`:

 ```java
 // ...